 Discover the amazing Northern Lights in Iceland

-Many people ask and how they can see the auroras in Iceland and we totally understand since you probably don’t know much about this breathteaking phenomenon.
+Many people ask how they can see the auroras in Iceland and we totally understand since you probably don’t know much about this breathteaking phenomenon.

-Here’s a handy guide for you which will explain what those lights are, when they appear and above all we will give you precious advice based on our experience to maximize your chances of seeing one (at least)!
+Here’s a handy guide which will explain what those lights are, when they appear and above all we will give you precious advice based on our experience to maximize your chances of seeing one (at least)!

 WHAT ARE THE NORTHERN LIGHTS?

 Aurora Borealis or Northern Lights comes from the Latin "aurora borealis" in reference to Aurora, Roman goddess of dawn, and "borealis" which means the north wind.

 This phenomenon has been observed since the dawn of time and has always had a mystical, supernatural side, as descriptions can be found in some old writings of northern peoples.

 For some ancient peoples the polar lights were a bad omen, and meant war and bloodshed, for others, seeing them was the sign of good fortune and abundant fishing.

 In northern mythology, those lights are a dance of animal spirits.
 So when you see it, tell yourself that it is the spirits of salmon, reindeer, seals or even whales dancing high in the sky.